 Plus, there's a nifty matchmaking feature that allows you to see which nearby dealerships have the car with all of your preferences in its inventory.

 The folks at Seattle Cider claim its cider is "not your standard cider."
 Well, neither is the product page.
 It reads like a story, beginning with attractive, high-definition images of the cider selection, which happen to have really cool label designs.
 As you hover, an explanation appears of what differentiates Seattle Cider's products from others, and what makes each variation special.

 But my favorite part is what comes next: a cool, interactive display of how cider is made from start to finish, which plays for users as they scroll.
 It's a surprising and delightful user experience that goes above and beyond the typical product page because it doesn't just display the products.
 It shows where they come from, and how.

 OfficeSpace sells facility management software to help folks manage, well, office spaces.
 Like the name, the product page is very clear and direct.

 Each section of this product page is dedicated to a different feature of the software.
 The headline explains the feature, and the subheadline explains why this feature is important as you evaluate different software.

 For one, it's fun to explore.
-When you hover your mouse over any of the blocks, the picture or icon animates -- the bottles dance around, the orange slices in half, and the thermometer drops.
-The animated images and bold colors fit in perfectly with the Orangina brand's bold, fun personality.
+When you hover your mouse over any of the blocks, the picture or icon animates — the bottles dance around, the orange slices in half, and the thermometer drops.
+The animated images and bold colors fit in perfectly with the Orangina brand personality.

-Also, you might notice that some of the blocks are actual products, while the others are simply tips and details about their products.
+Also, you might notice that some of the blocks are actual products, while others are simply tips and details about its products.
 If you don't have a lot of products to sell, consider interspersing them with tips and information about the products you do have available.